22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Our Country’s Founding

-The Park is home to Independence Hall, where the Declaration of Independence and the US Constitution were signed and debated.
-It was the primary meeting-house for the Revolution and the central point of early United States politics before moving to Washington DC in 1800.
+The Park is home to Independence Hall, where our founding fathers debated and ultimately signed the Declaration of Independence and the US Constitution.
+It served as the primary meeting house for the Revolution and the central point of early United States politics before the capital moved to Washington, DC in 1800.

-Independence Park is also home to one of the most iconic symbols of United States freedom, the Liberty Bell.
-The bell began as a signal to let the early members of congress know that it was time to meet and to let the townspeople gather to hear the news.
+Independence Park also features one of the United States’ most iconic symbols of freedom, the Liberty Bell.
+The bell began as a signal to let the early members of Congress know that it was time to meet and to let the townspeople gather to hear the news.

 Eastern Penn